developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 For more information, please refer to Zebra's [DA-to-DO Agent Migration Guide](https://zebra.sharepoint.com/:w:/r/sites/converge/emc-android-platform-architect-review-board/_layouts/15/doc2.aspx?sourcedoc=%7B08423a04-d00d-4015-a4b1-4420ce38749f%7D&action=edit&wdPid=1cdba535) (<< `TEMPORARY SHAREPOINT LINK FOR ZEBRAS ONLY`).

 ### Schema
 A document that defines functions available for interrogation and/or configuration using Managed Configuration mechanisms.
 Schemas and Managed Configurations conform to Google-defined specifications.

+### `schema.json`
+The document that defines functions of Zebra devices available for interrogation and/or configuration using Managed Configuration mechanisms.
 [Download the Zebra Schema]().

 ### Support, Full
-A feature generally recommended to be used without significant limitations or restrictions.
+A feature generally recommended for use, and that come with no significant limitations or restrictions.

 ### Support, Partial
-A feature supported and generally recommended to be used but that might have some limitations or restrictions on when or on which devices it can be used, or in the functionality provided.
+A feature supported and generally recommended for use, but that might offer limited functionality or have restrictions relating to how or on which devices it can be used.

 ### ZMC
 Zebra Managed Configurations